Triton-Robotics-Training/Embedded-Week-1/README.md

 ## Assignment

-WIth this information, write a simple program in the simulator that controls the LED with the button.
+WIth this information, write a simple program in the simulator that binds the LED directly to the button.
+If the button is pressed, the LED should be on, and if the button is not pressed, the LED should be off.
 The led pin is `LED1` and the button pin is `BUTTON1`.
 You can play around with this by pressing the button in the simulator.
 Once your code is functional, copy it back into the file on github, and then push.

 # Exercise 2: Analog Input